aplteam/Logger/README.md

 2011-05-29 07:29:36                        4 5 6
 ```

-Note that for the log entry written from its own thread the thread number is reported in the log file.
+Note that for the log entry written from its own thread, the thread number reported in the log file is non-zero.

 ## Constructors, fields, properties and methods

 ```
-      ]ADOC.List Logger
+      ]ADOC.List Logger -summary
 *** Logger (Class) ***

 Constructors: